Isaac-Ayanda/Vul-mgt-with-Nessus/README.md

 ![Disable defender](./images/wf.msc.png)
 ![Disable defender](./images/wf.msc2.png)
 ![VM stops timing out](./images/VM-reachable.png)
 4. Next perform a basic scan to confirm that the settings are in order: At Nesses Essentials web portal, click New Scan → Basic Network Scan → Add Name (You can name it any name), Targets (add the IP of the windows 10 VM)  → Save.
 Click on the play button to launch the scan.
-When it is done click on it to display the scan details.
+When the scan has finished we can click on it to display the scan results.
+Nessus uses colours to indicate the severity level.
 ![Basic network Scan](./images/BN-scan.png)
 ![Basic network Scan](./images/BN-scan2.png)
 ![Basic network Scan](./images/BN-scan3.png)